 4. SIGNALS MADE ASHORE

 4.1.
-Signals made ashore will be displayed on the flag pole near the marina ramp in front of regatta office.
+Signals made ashore will be displayed on the flag pole near the marina ramp in front of the marina security post.

 4.2.
 When flag AP is displayed ashore (2 sound signal), ‘one minute’ is replaced with not less than 60 minutes in the race signal AP.
 This changes RRS Race Signals AP.

 4.3.
 When a signal is displayed over a class flag(s), it applies to that class(es) only.

 5.1.
 The Schedule of Races for each class is shown in Attachment A and will consist of 5 days racing.

 5.2.
 A maximum of 3 races per class per day may be sailed for all classes.

 5.3.
 The schedule time of the first warning signal for the 13th, 14th, 15th, 16th and 17th January 2015, is 0930 hrs except for Nominated Classes on the “Around the Island” Race, whose start will be between 0745 to 0845 hrs.